bobjoe4343/GettingAndCleaningDataProject/README.md

 6) Replace activity labels with something useful

-7) Write the final output
+7) Write the final outputs